threefoldtecharchive/jumpscaleX_threebot/docs/packages.md

     ```
 - **package.toml**  is where the package information is defined, such as bcdb's and actors' namespaces.

-## More on locations
+## Locations
-Detailed types of locations that can be defined inside are documented [here](locations.md).
+Detailed types of `openresty/nginx` locations that can be defined inside are documented [here](locations.md).

+## Authentication
+We provide oauth2 proxy and clients, see [documentation](oauth2/README.md) of how you can use them inside your package.

 ## Example package.toml

 ```toml
 [source]